 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Allergy to glycopeptides (eg, dalbavancin, telavancin, vancomycin) or

 - Osteomyelitis (bone infection)—Use with caution.
 May make these conditions worse.

-  Your doctor will check your progress closely while you are receiving this medicine.
-This will allow the doctor to see if the medicine is working properly and to decide if you should continue to receive it.
+It is very important that your doctor will check your progress closely while you are receiving this medicine to make sure it is working properly.
 Blood tests may be needed to check for unwanted effects.